-Restrict access to WordPress REST API
+Restrict access to the WordPress REST API

 It's time to take control of WordPress REST API